Iberian Ham

 Key Techniques

-- Wrapping around other ingredients
+- Wrapping around vegetables (melon, figs, peppers)

 Classic Dishes